statamic/v2-docs/content/collections/tags/user.md

 ---
 title: User
+description: Alias of the `user:profile` Tag.
 overview: >
   User tags are designed to output and update user details, handle registration and authentication, and more.
 id: fcdfb1e0-5cf5-4669-9c00-3064e43cb630
 is_parent_tag: true
 ---